evolvingstuff/vdw2/content/posts/high-dose.md

 │   ├── TextNode
 │   │   full_match: `\n`
 │   │   inner_content: `\n`
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Overview Toxicity of vitamin D |&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted))`
-│   │   inner_content: `Overview Toxicity of vitamin D |&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
+│   │   inner_content: `Overview Toxicity of vitamin D|&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
-│   │   page: `Overview Toxicity of vitamin D |&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted` │   │   children:
+│   │   page: `Overview Toxicity of vitamin D`
+│   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Overview Toxicity of vitamin D |&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
+│   │   │   full_match: `Overview Toxicity of vitamin D|&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
-│   │   │   inner_content: `Overview Toxicity of vitamin D |&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
+│   │   │   inner_content: `Overview Toxicity of vitamin D|&gt;100,000 daily can be toxic in 3 weeks if cofactors are not adjusted`
 │   ├── TextNode
 │   │   full_match: `\nCan be via `
 │   │   inner_content: `\nCan be via `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Injection|injections))`
 │   │   inner_content: `Injection|injections`
-│   │   page: `Injection|injections`
+│   │   page: `Injection`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Injection|injections`